Herda Mushroom Table Lamp

 Designer: To be appraised.

 Manufacturer: Herda Verlichting BV, Amsterdam, The Netherlands.

 The lampshade of this table lamp is reminiscent of the Harvey Guzzini lamps.
 The plastic is much thinner and more fragile.
-The chrome wire base then reminds of the Moana table lamp.
+The chrome wire base is reminiscent of the Moana table lamp.
 Also a lamp by Harvey Guzzini and a design by Luigi Massoni.